EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 ## 2.1.10 Box

-Box is the fundamental unit $\LaTeX$ deal with.
+Box is the fundamental unit $\LaTeX$ dealing with.
 Everything, containing a letter, a line, a paragraph, a graph, a table, a page and so on, can be regarded as a box.

 On horizon, the letter boxes constitude a line box, and on vertical, the line boxes contitude a page box.